elias-knodel/automatic-azubiheft/README.md

 cp json/secret.example.json json/secret.json
 ```
 (ONLY FILL THE NOW GENERATED `secret.json` WITH YOUR CREDENTIALS!
-THIS FILE IS IGNORED BY GIT AND WILL NOT BE DETECTED!)
+THIS FILE IS IGNORED BY GIT AND WILL NOT BE PUSHED!)

 4. Install needed packages (we use pnpm as a package manager)
 ```bash